techgrounds/techgrounds-laminated-denim/06_Azure_3/06_completed_assignments/AZ-16_activeDirectorySecurity.md

 #Azure/AZ-900 #Azure/Services #Cybersecurity #Azure/Management #Azure/SC-900
 ## Key-terms

+#### Microsoft Entra
+Microsoft Entra is a suite containing multiple identity services, such as Azure Active Directory.
+Features include Azure AD, Verified ID and permissions management.

 #### Azure Active Directory
 Azure Active Directory is a centralised identity and access management platform.
 It can interface with other Azure services, Office 365, 3rd party SaaS solutions and even custom apps.
 In this way, it acts as an identity provider and gives end-users a single-sign on (SSO): one account and password for multiple applications.